alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

 1. Ensure your Azure Portal session is using the new Safe Haven Management (SHM) AAD directory.
 The name of the current directory is under your username in the top right corner of the Azure portal screen.
 To change directories click on your username at the top right corner of the screen, then `Switch directory`, then the name of the new SHM directory.
 2. On the left hand panel click `Azure Active Directory`.
 3. Navigate to `Users` and create a dedicated **internal** Global Administrator:
-    - Click on "+New user" and enter the following details:
+    - Click on `+New user` and enter the following details:
       - Name: `AAD Global Admin`
       - Username: `admin@<custom domain>`
       - Under `Groups and roles > Roles` change the role to `Global Administrator`